• Skip to primary navigation

 Just make sure that the xylitol you choose isn’t coming from China or from the GMO agri-biz industry.

-That’s precisely why we chose to include birch-based xylitol in the formulation of OraWellness Shine, our remineralizing tooth whitening powder.
+That’s precisely why we chose to include xylitol derived from hardwood trees in the formulation of OraWellness Shine, our remineralizing tooth whitening powder.
 You can learn more about how Shine works here.
 You can also read the reviews for Shine here.

 Looking for additional support?
 If you’d like to learn some simple strategies you can apply at home to help you stop and even reverse tooth decay, be sure to check out our FREE eBook, “How to stop tooth decay and remineralize your teeth” here.